elsagis/streaming-03-rabbitmq-main/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
+The process just waits to receive messages, so it will not terminate unless we force it to.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
 1. Use this new window to emit more messages
 1. In v1_emit_message.py, modify the message.
+I did
 1. Execute the script.
 1. Watch what happens in the listening window.
 1. Do this several times to emit at least 3 different messages.